gridly-spreadsheet-CMS/gridly-lambda-sample-nodejs/README.md

-# gridly-lamda-sample-nodejs
+# gridly-lambda-sample-nodejs
-A Gridly lamda function package sample in NodeJS
+A Gridly lambda function package sample in NodeJS